jarmo/candalf/README.md

 ./provision.sh example.org.sh
 ```

-During the first run you will be asked for the root password a couple of times to
+During the first run you will be asked for the remote system root password a couple of times to
 create a SSH key and copy it to the server.
-After first run of provisioner SSH
+After that initial run of Provisioner, SSH
 server will be running on a random port, password authentication via SSH will
 be disabled and a SSH configuration will be created locally into `~/.ssh/config` under the server domain name Host key.